Conqu3red/PolyEditor/README.md

 1. Download `PolyEditor.exe` in the Releases tab.
 2. Place it in the same folder as the levels you want to edit.
 The game stores Sandbox levels in `Documents/Dry Cactus/Poly Bridge 2/Sandbox`.
 3. Run the program and wait paitently for it to load.
 4. Select a level to edit.
 Once in the editor, you can view the controls in the Menu at the bottom left of the screen.
-You can also resize the editor window.